Getting Started with Container Apps

 You can setup your database with the extension by running:

 CREATE EXTENSION pgpodman;

-Once you’ve setup the extension you can launch your first container.
-Below you’ll find an example for launching pgAdmin4 directly from within Postgres:
+Once you've setup the extension you can launch your first container.
+As an example, here's how you could launch pgAdmin4 directly from within Postgres:

 SELECT run_container('-dt -p 5433:80/tcp -e PGADMIN_DEFAULT_EMAIL="firstname.lastname@example.org" -e PGADMIN_DEFAULT_PASSWORD="myVeryGoodPassword" -e PGADMIN_LISTEN_PORT=80 docker.io/dpage/pgadmin4');